Isaac Graham

 Isaac Graham (April 15, 1800 – November 8, 1863) was a fur trader, mountain man, and land grant owner in 19th century California.

 In 1830, he joined a hunting and trapping party at Fort Smith, Arkansas that included George Nidever.
 Graham attended the Rendezvous at Pierre's Hole and took part in the battle of Pierre's Hole, in present-day Idaho.

 From there, Graham's path to California is unclear.
 He may have joined Joseph R. Walker's party, or joined one of the groups led by Ewing Young.
-His son later claimed that Graham came by way of Oregon, while his daughter said he took a southern route through Chihuahua, New Mexico.
+His son later claimed that Graham came by way of Oregon, while his daughter said he took a southern route through Chihuahua.

 The next positive evidence finds him at Natividad on the Rancho La Natividad, northeast of present-day Salinas, in Mexican Alta California.
 With partners Henry Naile and William Ware, Graham established a distillery to supplement declining incomes from fur trading, owing to dwindling numbers of sea otters from the Central Coast.